Harvey Weinstein’s Lawyers Move To Delay Court Date

-Harvey Weinstein’s new legal team are asking the New York Supreme Court Justice James Burk for the trial to be delayed, Deadline reports.
+Harvey Weinstein’s new legal team are asking New York Supreme Court Justice James Burk for the trial to be delayed, Deadline reports.

 Weinstein faces an early May court date on five felony charges, all sex-related crimes.
 Specifically, two counts of predatory sexual assault, one count of criminal sexual act in the first degree, one count of first-degree rape, and one count of third-degree rape.